-Join Sally Norred for an in-depth discussion in this video Planning audience interactivity, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Planning audience interactivity, part of Learning to Run Webinars.

 - It's a lot easier to keep your audience's attention during your webinar when you involve them.
 Try using interactive tools like polls, Q&A, whiteboards, and chat.
 Although webinar software features vary, many software solutions include interactivity tools for audience Q&A, chat, polling, and whiteboarding.
 Audience Q&A is the most commonly used form of webinar interaction.
 The Q&A tool is used to answer questions that attendees ask during the webinar.
 Attendees write their questions into the Q&A tool in the webinar software.